ejplatform/ej-server/docs/dev-docs/deploy.rst

 Deployment
 ==========

-EJ relies on Docker and a Docker orchestration technology such as Docker Compose in its deployment process.
+EJ recommends using Docker with a container orchestration technology such as Docker Compose in its deployment process.

 The easiest way to proceed is to use the pre-build images available on `Docker Hub`_ and personalize your installation using environment variables.
 You must